Bed Sheets

 1. Durable

 Silk is one of the most popular fabrics in terms of strength.
 However, its durability lessens when wet.
-Silk is usually mixed with other natural fibers like cotton to add more strength.
+Silk is usually mixed with other natural fibres like cotton to add more strength.
 The type of cotton that is mixed in varies from Egyptian cotton to Pima cotton, where both have long staples that make the material more durable.

 2. Flexible